 2. Motion Graphic Animation.

-A sharp set of animation skill is required in making one of these videos since every aspect of motion graphic animation needs deep attention to detail, especially the transition between frames and movement of small objects.
+Although a sharp set of skill and a lot of training is required to draw and animate one of these videos since every motion needs tremendous amount of attention to detail, especially the transition between frames and movement of small objects.
+That’s why most of the times motion graphics take a bigger chunk of your budget compared to other styles.

 This video is an example: